Sleek, customizable design

 This is no smartwatch, but there's enough here to cover the basics.

-There are notably fewer apps available for the Charge 4 than you’d find on the Versa or Ionic, but that’s to be expected.
+There are notably fewer apps available for the Charge 4 than you’d find on the Versa 3 or Sense, but that’s to be expected.
 The full list of on-device apps include: Spotify, Settings, Exercise, Timers, Alarms, Relax, and Weather.
 No third-party options are available outside of Spotify.
 No voice assistant support either, but that may change for future Fitbits following Google’s acquisition.

 If you’re after a fitness tracker with all the smartwatch basics, look no further than the Fitbit Charge 4.